 /travel/about/careers section in the Pages app.

-To create a bootstrap file for testing, create a page in the Pages app, export it and save the XML to a temporary location on your computer.
-Next, delete the page in the Pages app and then add the XML to your bootstrap directory on the file system.
-See Creating a bootstrap file for more.
+To create a bootstrap file for testing, create a page in the Pages app, export it and save the file to a temporary location on your computer.
+Next, delete the page in the Pages app and then add the file to your bootstrap directory on the file system.
+See Importing and exporting JCR data for bootstrapping for more.

 Here's how bootstrapping files from the file system works in the UI: